killswitch-saiyan/b4nter.com/VIDEO_CALL_SETUP.md

 ## 🚨 Troubleshooting

 **Call not connecting?**
-- Check if SFU server is running on port 8080
+- Check if backend WebSocket server is running on port 8000
 - Check browser console for WebRTC errors
 - Ensure camera/microphone permissions are granted